-The graduates will achieve comprehensive knowledge and understanding of engineering design (K1), who will be pragmatic, seek to achieve sustainable solutions (K4, C4, P4).
+Graduates will achieve comprehensive knowledge and understanding of engineering design (K1), who will be pragmatic, seek to achieve sustainable solutions (K4, C4, P4).
 They will be effective problem solvers, able to apply creative, critical, and evidence-based planning and thinking to conceive innovative responses to future challenges (P1) in engineering and convey ideas effectively (T2-T3) to a range of audiences for a variety of purposes (C1-C5).
-They will be risk, cost and value-conscious, be ethical, social, cultural, environmental, health and safety aware (P3), and be familiar with the nature of business and enterprise in the creation of economic and social value (K5, P4).
-They will have the ability to engage with dynamic traditions of thoughts (K2-K3), the ability to apply their knowledge in real-time practice across multi-disciplinary and multi-professional contexts (P3-P4) in designing engineering products and services.
-They will appreciate the global dimensions of engineering, commerce, and communication, be able to formulate and operate within appropriate codes of conduct, be professional in their outlook, be capable of team working and be effective communicators (T1-T5).
-The graduates will engage in professional, intellectual, and ethical behaviour, and have the potential to be entrepreneurial and take leadership roles (K4-K5), well prepared for living, learning, and working in a digital society (P2, T2-T3) with their chosen careers.
+They will be risk, cost and value-conscious, ethical, social, cultural, environmental, health and safety aware (P3), and familiar with the nature of business and enterprise in the creation of economic and social value (K5, P4).
+They will have the ability to engage with dynamic traditions of thought (K2-K3), the ability to apply their knowledge in real-time practice across multi-disciplinary and multi-professional contexts (P3-P4) in designing engineering products and services.
+Graduates will appreciate the global dimensions of engineering, commerce, and communication, be able to formulate and operate within appropriate codes of conduct, professional in their outlook, capable of team working and effective communicators (T1-T5).
+Graduates will engage in professional, intellectual, and ethical behaviour, and have the potential to be entrepreneurial and take leadership roles (K4-K5), well prepared for living, learning, and working in a digital society (P2, T2-T3) within their chosen careers.